Altermagnetism: an unconventional spin-ordered phase of matter

-(iv) The formation of the spin-ordered electronic nematic phases was predicted to require a delicate balance of the interaction strength, exceeding the critical value for the $l>0$ Fermi-liquid instability, while avoiding the conventional $l=0$ ferromagnetic instability.
-In altermagnets, net magnetization is excluded (when omitting the spin-orbit coupling) by the symmetry combining the spin-rotation and crystal-rotation transformations.
+(iv) Ordered phases generated by the higher-partial-wave Pomeranchuk instabilities of a Fermi-liquid are predicted to require interaction strength exceeding the critical value for the $l>0$ spin-channel instability, while avoiding the conventional $l=0$ ferromagnetic instability.
+In altermagnetism, the microscopic ordering mechanism is effective from weak to strong interaction regimes, and a ferromagnetic component is excluded by the spin-group symmetry.

-(v) The crystal potential, if considered, enters the theories of the spin-ordered electronic nematics indirectly via a modified one-body quasiparticle dispersion.
-In altermagnets, the external potential of the crystal lattice plays a direct central role.
-It is the glue which, together with the electron-electron interactions, holds the altermagnetic phase together.

-As a result of these distinctive features, altermagnets are abundant and robust which, in combination with the extraordinary characteristics of the spin-ordered anisotropic zero-magnetization phases, suggests that they can open fruitful research directions in both science and technology.
+As a result of these distinctive features, altermagnetism is abundant and robust which suggests that its unconventional ordering can open fruitful research directions in both science and technology.